The First Community-Owned Housing Venture in St Ives

 The neighbourhood plan consultations uncovered many stories of the people who live and work here –

-local families unable to find an affordable, suitable homes;
+- local families unable to find affordable, suitable homes;

 The Plan’s housing objective is

 “to support the provision of affordable and principal residence housing so that the St Ives area continues to be a place where people of all ages can live and work”.

 The Old Vicarage Flats development presents the first opportunity for us as a community to really begin to deliver on our housing objectives.

 Bringing buildings into or back into community ownership presents an exciting but culturally sensitive way of delivering local housing needs.

 It is fulfilling the neighbourhood plan, produced and supported by so many local people.

 You can download information here.

 Once acquired through a combination of community share investment capital, donations, grant aid and a long-term social investment mortgage, the flats will be remodelled and renovated to a good standard of environmental sustainability, given the age and structural demands of the building.
 As a result, tenants will enjoy lower energy bills and we will have contributed to wider environmental improvement.
 The flats will be available for rental as affordable housing and protected for the benefit of the community through asset-lock protection in our Rules (available on request).

 - The main focus of our share offer is to raise finance for our first major project, the purchase and the renovation of the Old Vicarage Flats.
 The flats will be remodelled and renovated to a good standard of environmental sustainability, in keeping with the age and existing structural demands of the building.